Icon for gfsd IntelliJ IDEA

 Please note that the outputs to System.out were only added to showcase the execution order of the methods in TriangleManagerTest.

-Simplifying unit test creation with Symflower
+Automated unit test generation with Symflower

 Don’t miss part 2 of this article series on how to write JUnit test cases which covers more advanced techniques like using parameterized tests, assumptions in JUnit 5, and making sure a method does not exceed a defined timeout.
-Subscribe to our newsletter to be notified once that article is published!
-Follow us on Twitter, LinkedIn or Facebook for more insightful content around unit testing and software development in general.

 | 2023-02-09